keptn/tutorials/site/tutorials/keptn-argo-rollouts-dynatrace-08-on-k3s.md

 5. Any other random files, e.g: we will find some helper html & json files for our tutorial

 The tutorial comes with Gitea as a Git Web Service and every created Keptn project is linked to an upstream git repository in Gitea.
-The easiest to access Gitea is therefore through the keptns project overview page and then follow the link to the upstream git as shown here:
+The easiest to access Gitea is therefore through Keptn's project overview page and then follow the link to the upstream git as shown here:
 ![](./assets/argo_rollout/0.8/bridge_project_overview_giteaaccess.png)

 There is one helper file in the root directory of the main branch which is called `viewsimplenodeapp.html`.
 Please download that html file content locally and open that HTML in a browser.
 It will show us the actual deployed status of our simplenode app in staging and production.
-Initially it will not look like much because we havent deployed anything yet.
+Initially it will not look like much because we haven't deployed anything yet.
 But - this is what you should see!
 ![](./assets/argo_rollout/0.8/simplenode_htmlview_empty.png)

 ## Deploy version #1